 1. Close the tab with your email

 Keep calm!
 We know that you can’t close your email tab for a long time.
-But when you are doing an important task it’s possible to follow this step.
+But when you are doing an important task, it’s possible to follow this step.

 The truth is that when you keep your email opened, with the tab always visible, you can certainly expect a little bit of temptation to look at it.
 You will probably keep checking it once in a while, stopping other tasks and reducing your productivity.
 To avoid getting distracted, only open your email at certain times of the day, then close it again.
-Or at least finish doing what is important first.
+Or at least finish doing what is essential first.

 In addition to that, you end up reducing stress, according to one experimental research of 2015.

 It consisted of assigning 124 adults, chosen randomly, to check their emails three times a day for one week.
 In the next week, they were allowed to check their email at any time they wanted.
 The limited email use proved to be less stressful than the unlimited one.
-So, our advice is that you choose times to verify your inbox, such as when you start working, after lunch and one hour before the end of your business hours.
+So, our advice is that you choose times to verify your inbox, such as when you start working, after lunch, and one hour before the end of your business hours.

 2. Let the emotions aside

 We must repeat it, so you never forget it: Inbox Zero is not something to clear your inbox entirely.
-It works to clear your head, organize the way you handle your inbox so you can focus on the most important activities in your work.
+It works to clear your head, organize the way you handle your inbox so you can focus on the most critical activities in your work.

 But please, let the obsession aside too.
 Don’t ever let the clearing process takes the wrong place in your schedule because it’s not something you should prioritize.
 Keep in mind that you won’t achieve zero every day, and it’s ok if it happens once or twice a week.
-But relax, and let the workflow guide you.
-Not your emotions.
+But relax, and let the workflow guide you, not your emotions.